mozilla/ff-tool/README.md

 **Summary**

 ff-tool is a Python CLI tool we've created to facilitate browser testing of cloud services.

-It is largely a glorified convenience wrapper we've written around these amazing tools/libraries (see note below):
+It is largely a convenience wrapper we've written around these amazing tools/libraries (see note below):

 * [mozdownload](https://github.com/mozilla/mozdownload)
 * [mozprofile](https://github.com/mozilla/mozprofile)